Articles & Guides

 What can we help you find?

-Intentional communities 101: Your guide to a social option for seniors
+Intentional communities for seniors: Your guide to social living for older adults

-Intentional communities 101: Your guide to a social option for seniors
+Intentional communities for seniors: Your guide to social living for older adults

-One third of seniors are lonely, according to the latest National Poll on Healthy Aging.
 Loneliness can have a very real impact on one’s physical and mental health, putting people at higher risk for everything from high blood pressure, a weakened immune system, anxiety and depression to heart disease, obesity, cognitive decline, Alzheimer’s disease and even death.
-Thankfully, there’s a community-based living arrangement for seniors that can ameliorate loneliness and social isolation in a way that sets them apart from your average nursing home or assisted living facility.
+Thankfully, intentional communities for seniors can ameliorate loneliness and social isolation in a way that sets them apart from your average nursing home or assisted living facility.

 There are many names that have been used to describe these types of living arrangements.
 There is co-housing, which is when a group of private homes are gathered around a shared space, such as a common area or a park.
 Residents have their own, independent incomes and lead private lives, but they also have the opportunity to engage in shared meals and activities.